Laert-Android/Advanced-Root-Checker/README.md

 ---

 ### Notes
+- Type the commands one by one to avoid errors
 - Steps 1-8 only need to be done once
 - For future builds just do Steps 9-13
 - If you get SDK location error run Step 9 again